-The Board of Directors has set the close of business on April 3, 1998, as the record date (the "Record Date") for determining shareholders of the Company entitled to notice of and to vote at the Annual Meeting.
-As of the Record Date, there were 15,438,163 shares of Common Stock and 2,163,153 shares of Class B Common Stock issued and outstanding, all of which are entitled to be voted at the Annual Meeting.
+The Board of Directors has set the close of business on April 7, 2000, as the record date (the "Record Date") for determining shareholders of the Company entitled to notice of and to vote at the Annual Meeting.
+As of the Record Date, there were 23,793,345 shares of Common Stock outstanding (representing 26,110,345 shares issued less 2,317,000 shares held in treasury) and 3,228,806 shares of Class B Common Stock issued and outstanding, all of which are entitled to be voted at the Annual Meeting.
 Holders of Common Stock are entitled to one vote per share on each matter that is submitted to shareholders for approval and vote as a separate class to elect 25 percent of the directors of the Company (rounded up to the next whole number), which presently equates to three directors.
-Holders of Class B Common Stock are entitled to ten votes per share on each matter that is submitted to shareholders for approval and vote as a separate class to elect 75 percent of the directors (rounded down to the next whole number), which presently equates to six directors.
+Holders of Class B Common Stock are entitled to ten votes per share on each matter that is submitted to shareholders for approval and vote as a separate class to elect 75 percent of the directors (rounded down to the next whole number), which presently equates to five directors.
 See "Election of Directors."

 The attendance, in person or by proxy, of the holders of Common Stock and Class B Common Stock representing a majority of the combined voting power of the outstanding shares of such stock entitled to vote at the Annual Meeting is necessary to constitute a quorum.
 For purposes of electing directors at the Annual Meeting, the nominees receiving the greatest number of votes of Common Stock and Class B Common Stock, voting as separate classes shall be elected as directors.

-The affirmative vote of a majority of votes of Common Stock and Class B Common Stock present, in person or by proxy at the Annual Meeting and voting together as a single class, is required for the approval of (i) the proposal to ratify an amendment to the Company's Amended and Restated 1996 Qualified Employee Stock Purchase Plan (the "Stock Purchase Plan"); (ii) the proposal to ratify the reappointment of Arthur Andersen LLP as the Company's independent certified public accountants for the year ended December 31, 1998; and (iii) any other matter that may be submitted to a vote of the Company's shareholders.
+The affirmative vote of a majority of votes of Common Stock and Class B Common Stock present, in person or by proxy at the Annual Meeting and voting together as a single class, is required for the approval of any other matter that may be submitted to a vote of the Company's shareholders.

-As of the Record Date, the directors and executive officers of the Company and certain entities affiliated with such persons beneficially owned (i) Common Stock representing 7.2% of the outstanding shares of Common Stock, (ii) Class B Common Stock representing 79.8% of the outstanding shares of Class B Common Stock and (iii) 53.4% of the aggregated combined votes of Common Stock and Class B Common Stock entitled to be cast at the Annual Meeting.
+As of the Record Date, the directors and executive officers of the Company and certain entities affiliated with such persons owned (i) Common Stock representing 5.5% of the outstanding shares of Common Stock, (ii) Class B Common Stock representing 79.1% of the outstanding shares of Class B Common Stock and (iii) 47.9% of the aggregated combined votes of Common Stock and Class B Common Stock entitled to be cast at the Annual Meeting.
 Such persons and entities have informed the Company that they intend to vote all of their shares of Common Stock and Class B Common Stock in favor of all proposals set forth in the Proxy Statement.